zcrayman/tut-data/4/README.md

 }
 ```

-The springsource repo is required to access the gemfire libraries, which are not available from maven central.
+This Maven-style repository is required to access the gemfire libraries, which are not available from maven central.

-### Run a Gemfire Cache Server
+## Run a Gemfire Cache Server

 In order to run the tests and perform Gemfire development, it is necessary to have access to a Gemfire server.